JJWallis/hangman-app/README.md

 }
 ```

 Once again, I was really proud of the above code because it utilises a lot of efficient logic and techniques which I had only recently learnt in my JavaScript journey.
-The `isPlaying` variable uses the traditional 'is' naming convention when some form of funcion or logic is returning a value or producing an outcome based on some form of boolean logic.

-Although I had already used regular expressions before this project, I was still proud of my ability to create one on the fly for this purpose without needing to research how.
-They can certainly be a very powerful feature of the language to reach for when validating user's input.
+The `isPlaying` variable uses the traditional 'is' naming convention when some form of funcion or logic is returning a value based on some form of boolean logic.
+Although I had already used regular expressions before this project, I was glad I was able to create one on the fly for this purpose without needing to conduct any research.

 ### Continued development